Archdiocese of Santa Fe: Mexican jurisdiction 1821 to 1848

 With the end of the Mexican War of Independence in 1821, New Mexico became part of the new First Mexican Empire.
 New Mexico and large stretches of the future American Southwest were part of the Diocese of Durango headquartered in Durango, Mexico.
-With the expulsion of Franciscan priests from Mexico, the clergy were forced to leave New Mexico at this time, leaving the region without any priests for the next 12 years.
+The new Mexican government now started a campaign of drastically reducing the property holding of Catholic missions and restricting the religious orders.
+With the expulsion of Franciscan priests from Mexico, the mainly Spanish clergy were forced to leave New Mexico at this time, leaving the region without any priests for the next 12 years.